Overview

 The diagram shows target model Order has property customerId as the foreign key to reference the declaring model Customer’s primary key id.

-relation to your LoopBack application and expose its related
+To add a hasMany relation to your LoopBack application and expose its related

 routes, you need to perform the following steps: